andrewcooke/cosas/arduino/xqria/README.md

 beats and the number of triggers don't have the same factors.  values when no leds are lit - primes larger than 7 - give particularly long patterns).

+### cpu use

+the entire instrument is running on a tiny chip with two cores.  if you push the limits of what is possible you may exhaust the cpu.  and if that happens you will start to hear noise/clicks in the audio.

+to fix this, reduce the complexity of the sound.  it's probaby sufficient to reduce the duration of a few voices.  you could also, for example, silence a pair of voices (EXPLAIN HOW HERE), record that, and then swap to the other two voices and record that.

+but please dont be alarmed!  this doesn't happen in "normal" use.  i mention it here to be fully transparent, and because the behaiour is a deliberate design choice - i could have made things so simple they would never starve, but that would have made a much less interesting machine.

+to explore further, compile with DBG_TIMING set to true and look at the output in the serial monitor.  if the "duty" value exceeds 100 (percent) then audio quality is affected.

 ### timing (TODO - rename in code from global)